 3. Increase Customer Loyalty and Retention – Improve the Customer Experience – Read more here

 Studies show that acquiring a new customer can cost five times more than retaining an existing customer.
 As the relationship develops, each marginal dollar the customer spends with the company costs less for the supplier to gain.
 Losing a customer hurts, especially if it’s to your competition.

 - Reduce Pre/Post Call time by allowing agents to access a Knowledge Base of service issues and their resolutions

 - View a 360 degree of each customer that calls in allowing for up-sell and cross sell of products and services

 - Drive proactive management (knowing customer issues before the customer does)

-Don’t be one of those companies that is satisfied with the status quo thinking that if it’s not broke, don’t fix it.
-You can be rest assured that your competitors are not thinking that way.
+Don’t be one of those companies that are satisfied with the status quo thinking that if it’s not broke, don’t fix it.
+You can rest assured that your competitors are not thinking that way.
 Even addressing only one of the factors listed above should result in a positive ROI…mitigating any potential risk.
 Jump on the CRM train!